-SECTION 103 DEPARTMENT OF BUILDING SAFETY
+SECTION 103 BUILDING DIVISION

-103.1 Establishment.
-There is hereby established a department to be called the Department of Building Safety, and the person in charge shall be known as the Building Official.
-All code officials employed by the department shall be certified in accordance with Chapter 468, Part XII, Florida Statutes.

-103.3 Restrictions on employees.
-An officer or employee connected with the department, except one whose only connection is as a member of the board established by this code, shall not be financially interested in the furnishing of labor, material, or appliances for the construction, alteration, or maintenance of a building, structure, service, system, or in the making of plans or of specifications thereof, unless he/she is the owner of such.
-This officer or employee shall not engage in any other work which is inconsistent with their duties or conflict with the interests of the department or which utilizes the technical knowledge used in their employment except as instructors.
+- 103.1 Establishment.
+There is hereby established a division to be called the Building Division, and the person in charge shall be known as the Building Official.
+All code officials employed by the division shall be certified in accordance with Chapter 468, Florida Statutes. - 103.2 Employee qualifications.
+(Reserved). - 103.3 Restrictions on employees.
+An employee connected with the division shall not be financially interested in the furnishing of labor, material, or appliances for the construction, alteration, or maintenance of a building, structure, service, system, or in the making of plans or of specifications thereof, unless he/she is the owner of such.
+This employee shall not engage in any other work which is inconsistent with his/her duties or conflict with the interests of the division.